salilab/saliweb/doc/modules/frontend.rst

       method is called to get the correct MIME type for the file.
 By default, it always returns 'text/plain'.

+   .. method:: get_submit_parameter_help()

+      Return a reference to a list of parameters accepted by the submit page.
+      This is used to document the REST web service, and should be overridden for each service.
+Each parameter should be the result of calling :meth:`~saliwebfrontend.parameter` or
+      :meth:`~saliwebfrontend.file_parameter`.

+   .. method:: parameter(key, help[, optional])

+      Represent a single parameter (with help), used as input to :meth:`~saliwebfrontend.get_submit_parameter_help`. 'key' should match
+      the name of the parameter used in the HTML form on the index page.

+   .. method:: file_parameter(key, help[, optional])

+      Represent a single file upload parameter (with help), used as input to :meth:`~saliwebfrontend.get_submit_parameter_help`.

    .. method:: make_job(jobname)

       This creates and returns a new :class:`~saliweb::frontend.IncomingJob`